sstsimulator/sst-macro/docs/manual/manual.md

-#### 3.6.2: Flow<a name="subsec:tutorial:flow"></a>

-The flow model, in simple cases, corrects the most severe problems of the packet model.
+*Flow* \label{subsec:tutorial:flow} The flow model, in simple cases, corrects the most severe problems of the packet model.
 Instead of discrete chunks, messages are modeled as fluid flows moving through the network (Figure [10](#fig:tutorial:congestion)B).
 Congestion is treated as a fluid dynamics problem, sharing bandwidth between competing flows.
 Without congestion, a flow only requires a FLOW START and FLOW STOP event to be modeled (see tutorial on discrete event simulation in [3.5](#sec:tutorial:des)).
 While the packet model would require many, many events to simulate a 1 MB message, the flow model might only require two.
 With congestion, flow update events must be scheduled whenever congestion changes on a network link.
 For limited congestion, only a few update events must occur.
 The flow model also corrects the latency and multiplexing problems in the packet model, providing higher-accuracy for coarse-grained simulation.

 The flow model starts to break down for large systems or under heavy congestion.
 In the packet model, all congestion events are "local" to a given router.
 The number of events is also constant in packet models regardless of congestion since we are modeling a fixed number of discrete units.
 In flow models, flow update events can be "non-local," propagating across the system and causing flow update events on other routers.
 When congestion occurs, this "ripple effect" can cause the number of events to explode, overwhelming the simulator.
 For large systems or heavy congestion, the flow model is actually much slower than the packet model.
 Support for this model has been completely removed.